The new MRTOF mass spectrograph following the ZeroDegree spectrometer at RIKEN's RIBF facility: Ion mirror optimization and off-line performance

-As a benchmark for the efforts, stable $^{36,40}$Ar$^{+}$ ions and also $^{84}$Kr$^{+}$ have been delivered from the gas cell and accumulated in the linear Paul trap at the gas-cell side of the trap chamber.
-Traces of these noble-gas ions are present in the helium gas as contaminants and were ionized by an $\alpha$-emitter source radiating into the gas.
-At the same time, reference alkali ions have been produced from the commercial ion source at the other side of the trap chamber, where $^{39,41}$K$^{+}$ was used for $m/q \approx 40$, and $^{85}$Rb$^{+}$ for $m/q \approx 85$.
-Time-of-flight spectra have been measured using the concomitant referencing mode, and were analyzed with an advanced code for software-based drift correction, which allows to compensate TOF drifts in short real-time intervals (as low as $1\,\mathrm{s}$).
-The reference alkali ions have been used to perform the software drift correction for the analyte ions from the gas cell.
-Independent of the rate of ions delivered from the gas cell, the rate of reference ions was always tuned to be about one ion per cycle in average, which means $20\,\mathrm{ions / s}$ according to $50\,\mathrm{ms}$ duration for both subcycles together (analyte and reference cycle).
-Each pair of spectra (gas-cell ion spectrum, alkali ion spectrum) has been recorded for one hour and with high number statistics to obtain a robust estimation of the mass resolving power.
-The resulting TOF spectra have been fitted by a Johnson SU distribution \cite[]{Johnson1949a,Johnson1949b} capable to fit symmetric as well as skewed peak shapes.
-The results show a stable performance for longer measurements yielding high mass resolving powers for the spectral pairs of $R_m = 1.20(4)\cdot 10^6$ for $^{36}$Ar$^{+}$ ($1.00(3)\cdot 10^6$ for $^{39}$K$^{+}$), $R_m = 1.02(5)\cdot 10^6$ for $^{40}$Ar$^{+}$ ($1.04(4)\cdot 10^6$ for $^{39}$K$^{+}$),and $R_m = 0.93(4)\cdot 10^6$ for $^{84}$Kr$^{+}$ ($0.85(3)\cdot 10^6$ for $^{85}$Rb$^{+}$).
-According to the recent works from other research groups discussing particularly high resolving powers (see \textit{e.g.} \cite[]{YAVOR20181,Mardor2021}), and to the present knowledge of the authors, this is a new record for MRTOF mass spectrometry considering the long measurement time and high number statistics of ions in the spectra.
-This new achievement will facilitate mass measurements of nuclear isomeric states in future, where $R_m \approx 10^6$ enables the identification of nuclear isomers (at FWHM level) with excitation energies of, for example, $38\,\mathrm{keV}$ for $A/q \approx 40$, $93\,\mathrm{keV}$ for $A/q \approx 100$, and $186\,\mathrm{keV}$ for $A/q \approx 200$.
-This performance is especially helpful for the separation of short-lived isomers by their mass value to identify ground state and isomeric state of nuclides for which the assignment is presently unknown (see \textit{e.g.} $^{78}$Y with an isomer of $54\,\mathrm{ms}$ half life \cite[]{Huang_2021,Wang_2021}).
-With the high resolving power achieved for short measurement times as presented in this work, the MRTOF method has become competitive with the successful phase-imaging ion-cyclotron-resonance (PI-ICR) technique performed in Penning-trap experiments since 2013 \cite[]{Eliseev2013,BLOCK2016265}.
-For PI-ICR, a 40-fold resolving power has been achieved as compared to the previously used TOF-ICR technique \cite[]{KONIG199595}, which enables mass resolving powers around $R_m \approx 1\,000\,000$ for $20\,\mathrm{ms}$ measurement time for Penning traps (for similar ion species discussed in this work).
+As a benchmark for the efforts, stable atomic ions $^{36,40}$Ar$^{+}$ and $^{84}$Kr$^{+}$ have been delivered from the gas cell.
+Traces of these noble-gas ions which are present as low-level contaminants in the helium gas were ionized by an $\alpha$-emitting source isolated from the gas cell by a Mylar window thin enough to transmit alpha particles.
+At the same time, reference alkali ions have been produced from the thermal ion source at the other side of the trap chamber, where $^{39,41}$K$^{+}$ were used as references for ions having $A/q \approx 40$, and $^{85}$Rb$^{+}$ for ions having $A/q \approx 85$.
+Time-of-flight spectra have been measured using the concomitant referencing method, and were analyzed following a software-based drift correction.
+The drift correction was performed by tracking the drift of the alkali reference ion's TOF peak.
+Independent of the rate of ions delivered from the gas cell, the rate of reference ions was always tuned to be about one ion per cycle in average.
+Each pair of spectra (analyte spectrum, reference spectrum) was recorded for one hour to achieve reasonably high statistics and to obtain a robust estimate of the mass resolving power.
+The resulting TOF spectra (shown in Fig.~\ref{fig:spectra}) have been fitted by a Johnson SU distribution \cite[]{Johnson1949a,Johnson1949b} suited to fit symmetric as well as skewed peak shapes.
+The results are shown in Tab.~\ref{MRP}.
+According to the recent works from other research groups discussing high resolving powers (see \textit{e.g.} \cite[]{YAVOR20181,Mardor2021}), and to the present knowledge of the authors, this is a new record for MRTOF mass spectrometry.
+This achievement will facilitate the resolution of low-lying isomers in future MRTOF mass measurements.
+A resolving power of $R_m \approx 10^6$ enables the identification of nuclear isomers (at FWHM level) with excitation energies of, for example, $38\,\mathrm{keV}$ for $A/q \approx 40$, $93\,\mathrm{keV}$ for $A/q \approx 100$, and $186\,\mathrm{keV}$ for $A/q \approx 200$.
+This feature, in combination with decay-correlated mass spectroscopy (see \textit{e.g.} \cite[]{Niwase2020}), will allow unambiguous identification of the state ordering, an important detail which is presently lacking in many cases.
+In Penning-trap experiments, the phase-imaging ion-cyclotron-resonance (PI-ICR) technique performed since 2013 \cite[]{Eliseev2013,BLOCK2016265}, enabled a 40-fold increased resolving power as compared to the previously used TOF-ICR technique \cite[]{KONIG199595}, and mass resolving powers of $R_M = 10^7$ have been reported with measurement durations on the order of a second.
+As the mass resolving power of Penning traps scales linearly with the duration of the measurement, the MRTOF-MS technique becomes competitive for measurement durations as low as $20\,\mathrm{ms}$, considering the performance reported herein.